lengfeld/subpatch/README.md

 ## Concept and design

-subpatch is a multi-repository management tool based on the following ideas:
+subpatch is a multi repository management tool based on the following ideas:

 * It's based on `git add`.
 The files of subprojects are added as normal files to the superproject.